Rotation, convective core overshooting, and period changes in classical Cepheid stellar evolution models: Results

 For each initial rotation rate and convective core overshooting value we compute the relative fraction of models with positive and with negative rates of period change.
 We find that regardless of the initial rotation rate or convective core overshooting parameter the fraction of Cepheids with positive period change is about 90\% and 10\% for those with negative period change as can be seen in Table~\ref{t1}.
 This suggests that period change, at least statistically, is insensitive to the physics of core overshooting and rotational mixing.

 This insensitivity has been noted before for overshooting. \cite{Neilson2012a} and \cite{Neilson2014} found similar results in that overshooting acts to change the mass-luminosity relation for Cepheids.
 That is, in terms of period change, Cepheids with different masses have the same rates of period change for different values of core overshooting.
-This is because each Cepheid crossing of the Instability Strip is related to the ongoing evolutionary physics.
+This is because each Cepheid crossing of the instability strip is depends on physics driving stellar evolution.
 During the first crossing the evolutionary time scale is related to the Kelvin-Helmholtz time scale, hence is proportional to the mass of the star.
-Evolution along the second crossing of the instability strip occurs as the star undergoes is hydrogen shell burning.
-The time scale for blueward evolution is driven by the timescale for the star to have shell burning, but not have ignited helium core fusion.
+Evolution along the second crossing of the instability strip occurs as the star generates energy through mostly hydrogen shell burning and is beginning helium-core burning.
+The time scale for blueward evolution is driven by the timescale for the star to have shell burning, but not have ignited significant helium core fusion.
 The third crossing is determined by helium core burning, hence its time scale is also a function of helium core mass.
 Over the mass range we consider in this paper, overshooting will not change the time scales, hence fraction, of Cepheids on the first crossing, while the impact on the second and third crossings also remain unchanged.

 The same argument is also true for rotation.
 Rotational mixing impacts the mass of the helium core and rotation can change the shape of the Cepheid blue loop.
 However, neither appears to impact the relative time scales of evolution significantly.
 The fraction of Cepheids with positive period change decreases to about 77\% for models with zero convective core overshooting.
 The fraction is smaller, but not enough to be consistent with the observed fraction of 67\%.
 This relative insensitivity of period change to rotation was also seen in the \cite{Anderson2014, Anderson2016}.
 Because the fraction of Cepheids with positive and negative rates of period change does not vary as a function of period change then we do not need to worry about the initial rotational distribution of stars in our model.
 The result that models predict too many Cepheids with positive rates of period change will not change.